Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

 ```
 <stress test root directory>
-    Dockerfile                          # A Dockerfile for building the stress test image
+    Dockerfile                          # A Dockerfile for building the stress test image.
+Custom dockerfile names are also supported.
     stress-test-resources.[bicep|json]  # An Azure Bicep or ARM template for deploying stress test azure resources.

     Chart.yaml                          # A YAML file containing information about the helm chart and its dependencies